Michigan Man Accused Of Funneling Trade Secrets To His Brother In Iran

 For more than a year, a man in Michigan stole sensitive technical data from his employer, according to federal prosecutors.
 He would then allegedly send it to his brother in Iran, who has connections to the Iranian military.

-Amin Hasanzadeh, who is an Iranian national and a U.S. permanent resident, made his initial court appearance in federal court on Wednesday on charges of fraud and interstate transportation of stolen property.
+Amin Hasanzadeh, an Iranian national and a U.S. permanent resident, made his initial appearance in federal court on Wednesday on charges of fraud and interstate transportation of stolen property.
 According to the Federal Defender Office in Detroit, Hasanzadeh has not yet been assigned a lawyer.

 Federal officials say that before applying for a visa in 2010 and coming to the U.S., the electrical engineer served in the Iranian military and, according to the criminal complaint, worked at a company linked to "the Iranian government's Cruise Division of Air & Space Organization."